airtap/airtap/doc/travis-ci.md

-# Travis ci
+# Travis CI

 Once you have your tests running and passing in the cloud, it is time to setup airtap to run in a continuous integration server.
-For this we will use [travis-ci](https://travis-ci.org/) but any of your favorite CI services will work with airtap.
+For this we will use [Travis](https://travis-ci.org/) but any of your favorite CI services will work with airtap.

 ### 1. getting started

-Take a look at the travis-ci [getting started](http://about.travis-ci.org/docs/user/languages/javascript-with-nodejs/) guide for node.js.
-Don't worry! your project doesn't have to be in node.js, we just use that guide to test our javascript.
+Take a look at the Travis [getting started](http://about.travis-ci.org/docs/user/languages/javascript-with-nodejs/) guide for node.js.
+Don't worry!
+Your project doesn't have to be in node.js, we just use that guide to test our javascript.

-### 2. enable the travis webhook
+### 2. enable the Travis webhook

-Visit your [travis profile](https://travis-ci.org/profile) page and make sure the repo you want to test is enabled.
+Visit your [Travis profile](https://travis-ci.org/profile) and make sure the repo you want to test is enabled.
 This is required before moving on to the next steps.

 ### 3. create a travis.yml config file

-Similar to the `.airtap.yml` config file we created for airtap, we need to create a simple file for travis.
+Similar to the `.airtap.yml` config file we created for airtap, we need to create a simple file for Travis.
 In your project directory, open `.travis.yml` with your editor

 ```yaml
 language: node_js